shaguntalwar17/java-fundamentals-practice/MazeGame/README.md

 A beginner-level maze game developed in Java as part of my Java learning journey.
-This project was created to practice logical thinking, control flow, and basic program structure.
+This project was created to practice logical thinking, control flow and basic program structure.

 ### Features
 - Simple maze navigation logic